 1. Click More tools on the left-hand sidebar.
-Under Video editing, select Slow motion.
+Under Video, select Slow motion.

 - 2. Select the clip you want to slow down. - 3.
-Move the slider to adjust the slow motion.
+Move the slider to adjust the slow motion. - To change the speed of the video, but keep the original sound, check the box next to the Original tone.